All Asbestos Kills!

 the use of chrysotile [asbestos] is vitally important for health and social welfare of hundreds of millions of people in the world, especially in the poor and poorest countries.3

 Last week, the WHO called on governments to adopt prevention strategies to curb the global incidence of cancer which is growing at an alarming rate especially in developing countries.
 In 2010, the total annual economic cost of cancer was estimated to reach approximately US$ 1.16 trillion.
-Yet about half of all cancers could be avoided if current knowledge was adequately implemented.5 The WHO knows that exposure to asbestos causes cancer; Dr. Neira confirmed this in the video: All forms of asbestos including chrysotile asbestos are carcinogenic.
+Yet about half of all cancers could be avoided if current knowledge was adequately implemented.5 The WHO knows that exposure to asbestos causes cancer.
 To prevent future generations from these avoidable cancers, it is time for governments in asbestos-producing and consuming countries to heed the WHO's advice and stop the use of all forms of asbestos.

 February 10, 2014